Skip to main content

 • December 14, 2016

-"I don't have schizophrenia I am undiagnosed.
+"I don't have schizophrenia, I am undiagnosed.
 I was having issues with family and certain things in my life.
-Taking this meds made me feel worse with most of my symptoms.
-I had moments where I felt over tranquillized and trouble communicating how I really felt.
+Taking this medication made me feel worse with most of my symptoms.
+I had moments where I felt over-tranquilized and trouble communicating how I really felt.
 I know I felt better before the medication.
-Now that I am off of it my list of negative side effects is quite large.
-I wouldn't reccomend this medication to anyone.
-Especially if you have an endless diagnosis in the first place.
-Be careful believing what your Drs say.
+Now that I am off of it, my list of negative side effects is quite large.
+I wouldn't recommend this medication to anyone, especially if you have an endless diagnosis in the first place.
+Be careful believing what your doctors say.
 They get all of their recommendations from pharmaceutical companies.
-Once I was off of this medication Drs.
-Refuse to listen to me.
-They just recommend I take it again or take other drugs.
+Once I was off of this medication, doctors refused to listen to me.
+They just recommended I take it again or take other drugs.
 They refuse to admit their mistakes.
 They refuse to acknowledge anything."

 1 / 10